-- 1. Children of registered and participating St. Benedict the African Church parishioners seeking enrollment for the first time. - 2.
-Brothers and sisters of students currently enrolled in any Catholic school. - 3.
-Students who are residents of the Englewood Community. - 4.
-Applicants whose residence is outside of the Englewood Community when space is available. - The school complies with applicable state and federal laws prohibiting discrimination and all applicable Illinois school code including, but not limited to:

-The Age Discrimination in Employment Act of 1967 (29 USC 621 et seq.)
+- 1. Brothers and sisters of students currently enrolled in ASBA - 2.
+Legacy students - 3.
+All others as space provides. - 4.
+The school complies with applicable state and federal laws prohibiting discrimination and all applicable Illinois school code including, but not limited to: The Age Discrimination in Employment Act of 1967 (29 USC 621 et seq.)
 Title VII of the Civil Rights Act of 1964 (42 USC 2000e et seq.)
 Applicable sections of the Illinois School Code [105 ILCS 5] Relevant case law including Plyler v.
 Doe, 457 U.S. 202, 102 S.Ct.
 2382 (1982) 23 ILL.
 Admin.
-Code Part 425 - 6.
+Code Part 425 - 5.
 If a child from Academy of St. Benedict the African has gone missing, the school will flag the birth certificate.
-This will notify the school secretary when any information is requested about the student.
-The school secretary will immediately report this request to the local authorities.
+This will notify the school secretary when any in-formation is requested about the student.
+The school secretary will immedi-ately report this request to the local authorities.
 ASBA will not forward the records of any student transferring out of the school whose records have been flagged.
 The requested school will notify authorities of this request.